PFGE: Parsimonious Fast Geometric Ensembling of DNNs: The Proposed PFGE Algorithm

 \section{The Proposed PFGE Algorithm}

-Our PFGE algorithm is developed based on SWA and FGE.
-We present the pseudo-codes to implement SWA, FGE, and PFGE in Algorithms \ref{alg:swa}, \ref{alg:fge}, and \ref{alg:pfge}, respectively.
-They all perform stochastic gradient based weight updating iteratively, starting at a local optimum $w_0$ given by a preceding SGD phase or a pre-trained DNN model.
+The design of PFGE is inspired by the observation that running a single stochastic weight averaging (SWA) procedure can lead to a higher-performing local optimum \cite{izmailov2018averaging}, and that running a series of SWA procedures successively may reveal a set of higher-performing weights than those obtained with SGD \cite{guo2022stochastic}.
+While FGE employs an ensemble of models found by SGD, we conjecture that using an ensemble of higher-performing models discovered by SWA, PFGE could achieve comparable generalization performance with far fewer models.
+As detailed in Section \ref{sec:experiments}, our experimental results indeed support this conjecture.

-The iterative weight updating operation employs a cyclical LR for letting the weight trajectory escape from the current optimum, and then discover and converge to novel local optima.
-A conceptual diagram of the cyclical LR is shown in Figure \ref{fig:lrs}, where $\alpha_1$ and $\alpha_2$ bound the LR values, $c$ denotes the cycle length, $n$ the total number of allowable iterations that define the budget of training time, $P$ the model recording period for PFGE.
+We provide the pseudo-codes for implementing SWA, FGE, and PFGE in Algorithms \ref{alg:swa}, \ref{alg:fge}, and \ref{alg:pfge}, respectively.
+Each algorithm iteratively performs stochastic gradient-based weight updating, starting from a local optimum $w_0$ found by preceding SGD.
+The iterative weight updating operation uses a cyclical learning rate to allow the weight trajectory to escape from the current optimum, dis-cover new local optima, and converge to them.
+A graphical representation of the cyclical learning rate is shown in Figure \ref{fig:lrs}, where $\alpha_1$ and $\alpha_2$ define the minimum and maximum learning rate values, respectively, $c$ represents the cycle length, $n$ corresponds to the total number of allowable iterations that depends on the training time budget, and $P$ denotes the period for collecting member models for PFGE.

-As shown in Algorithm \ref{alg:swa}, SWA maintains a running average of the network weights that are recorded at every $c$ iterations, and finally outputs a single model with weight $w_{ {\mbox{SWA}}}$ for test-time prediction. $w_{ {\mbox{SWA}}}$ is in fact the average of $(\frac{n}{c}+1)$ weights traversed along the SGD trajectory.
+The iterative weight updating operation employs a cyclical learning rate for letting the weight trajectory escape from the current optimum, discover new local optima, and converge to them.
+Figure \ref{fig:lrs} provides a graphical illustration of the cyclical learning rate, where $\alpha_1$ and $\alpha_2$ define the lower and upper bounds of the learning rate values, respectively, $c$ represents the cycle length, $n$ corresponds to the total number of allowable iterations that determine the training time budget, and $P$ denotes the period for storing member models used in PFGE.

-As shown in Algorithm \ref{alg:fge}, FGE uses the same mechanism as SWA to find $(\frac{n}{c}+1)$ local optima.
-Different from SWA that uses the average of those local optima for test-time prediction, FGE maintains an ensemble of $(\frac{n}{c}+1)$ models defined by those local optima.
-Its test-time prediction is made based on the average of the model ensembles' softmax outputs.
-Compared with using one single DNN, using FGE requires $(\frac{n}{c}+1)$ times memory for recording the model components, and $(\frac{n}{c}+1)$ times computational overhead of test-time predictions.
-PFGE reduces the multiple number $(\frac{n}{c}+1)$ to $(\frac{n}{P}+1)$.
-Note that $P$ is integer multiples of $c$, as exemplifies in Figure \ref{fig:lrs}.
+As depicted in Algorithm \ref{alg:swa}, SWA maintains a running average of network weights collected at every $c$ iterations, and ultimately outputs a single model with the weight $w_{ {\mbox{SWA}}}$ used for test-time inference.
+In practice, $w_{ {\mbox{SWA}}}$ is derived as the average of $(\frac{n}{c})$ weights traversed along the SGD trajectory.